All investor lists > Deeptech

 • Notable Investments: Graphcore, Skydio.

-• Insight: Although Sequoia is a household name, their increasing involvement in Deep Tech highlights the shift towards longer-term bets.
+• Insight: Although Sequoia is a household name, its increasing involvement in deep tech highlights the shift towards longer-term bets.

 5. Bold Capital Partners